ayezinhtun/1cng-protal-user-guide/docs/Auto Scaling/Create Auto Scaling.md

 - Verify all the configuration details and review the price summary.
 Click on **Create** to create the Auto-scaling.

 ![Auto Scaling](images/as_14.png)

+### <span style={{ color: '#003366' }}>Conclusion</span>

+Auto-scaling is a powerful feature that helps you maintain application performance, availability, and cost efficiency by automatically adjusting resources based on demand.
+By carefully configuring networks, load balancers, server settings, and scaling policies, you can ensure that your workloads adapt seamlessly to varying traffic patterns.